 Complexity of Claims

 As a reimbursement program, ITVERP is not a typical claims or compensation program.
 ITVERP is unique in that it requires significant due diligence and review of each expense before reimbursement can occur.
-Around the world, terrorism incidents have increased both in frequency and in severity.
-The complex and often unique circumstances surrounding these incidents require ITVERP to continuously navigate new issues arising from uncommon and sensitive reimbursement requests.
-For example, a family member filed a claim for mental health treatment received during a 2-year time period when the victim was missing due to a kidnapping; however, ITVERP does not reimburse for mental health care for family members if the victim survives, and the family member's request was therefore denied.
-As new claims are submitted, the program will continue to develop and evolve, as will the resulting policy decisions.
-ITVERP will provide in-depth quality analysis of trending claimant requests and then address their needs through policy revisions, when necessary.
+Around the world, terrorism incidents have increased in frequency, injuries, and casualties.
+These incidents add complexity to the program and require continual navigation of and decisionmaking around new issues arising from uncommon and sensitive reimbursement requests.
+For example, a family member filed a claim for mental health treatment received during a 2-year time period when the victim was missing due to a kidnapping.
+However, ITVERP does not reimburse for mental health of family members if the victim survives; therefore, the family member's request was denied.
+In this way, ITVERP is unique in providing in-depth quality analysis of trending claimant requests, and then addressing and meeting their needs through recommendations for policy revisions.
+As claims continue to be submitted, the program will continue to develop and evolve, as will the resulting policy decisions.

-ITVERP case managers who interact directly with victims, their families, and others who call the helpline often encounter distraught and emotional claimants.
+Additionally, ITVERP case managers interact directly with victims and their families, as well as other hotline callers, and they often encounter distraught and emotional claimants.
 In order to maintain high levels of compassion and effectiveness in processing claims, ITVERP case managers may benefit from victim advocacy and crisis management training.

 Outreach and Program Partnerships

-ITVERP continually conducts outreach to ensure potential claimants are aware of this unique program.
-OVA refers most of the potential claimants for ITVERP outreach activities; however, in the immediate aftermath of some mass violence incidents abroad, OVA makes an effort to involve ITVERP in providing assistance to identified victims.
+ITVERP continually conducts outreach to ensure potential claimants know about this unique program.
+VSD provides most of the potential claimants for ITVERP's outreach activities; however, in the immediate aftermath of some mass violence incidents abroad, VSD makes an effort to involve ITVERP in providing assistance to identified victims.
 Most of these potential claimants inquire about receiving "compensation," not reimbursement.
-In these cases, ITVERP must market the program with a focus on its policy to "reimburse" for incurred expenses as a direct result of the incident; but also provide alternatives to ITVERP for potential claimants who may need immediate compensation assistance.
-When OVA does not have a victim list for an incident, ITVERP will reach out to OVT for information regarding potential claimants.
-ITVERP meets with OVT and OVA regularly to refine this type of outreach and the process for serving victims most effectively.
-This initiative strengthens ITVERP's partnership with OVA and OVT, so they are working together on the shared goal of better serving victims and their family members.
-ITVERP can also further its partnerships with state programs by continuing to attend the annual VOCA Conference, preferably hosting a workshop to provide information and establish connections with every state program.
+In these cases, ITVERP must market the program with a focus on its policy to "reimburse" for expenses incurred as a direct result of an eligible incident, but also provide alternatives to ITVERP for potential claimants who may need immediate compensation assistance.
+ITVERP and VSD meet regularly to refine this type of outreach and the process for serving victims most effectively.
+This initiative strengthens ITVERP's partnership with VSD so they are working together on their shared goal to better serve victims and their surviving family members.
+ITVERP can also enhance its partnerships with state programs by continuing to attend the annual VOCA conference to provide information and establish connections with every state program.